LeonardoLoureiro/Mini_Projects/README.md

  * [Self Dividing Numbers](https://leetcode.com/problems/self-dividing-numbers/description/)
  * Simple algorithm to check if a number is prime
  * FizzBuzz
- * A simple bash script to move multiple files into 1 single folder.
+ * A simple bash script to move multiple files into 1 single folder
- * Script to convert RGB values from strings to numbers and vice versa. (in C and Python)
+ * Script to convert RGB values from strings to numbers and vice versa (in C and Python)
- * Simple calculator using the python Tkinter library.
+ * Simple calculator using the python Tkinter library
- * Simple Password generator.
+ * Simple Password generator
- * Program that counts all the vowels in a text file.
+ * Program that counts all the vowels in a text file
- * Morse code translator.
+ * Morse code translator
- * Program that converts integers to binary format.
+ * Program that converts integers to binary format
  * [Program to compress 800 bytes' worth of data down to 100 bytes](https://en.wikipedia.org/wiki/Bit_field)
+ * An upgraded version of the program "Hello World"

 ## Acknowledgments